caudaz/carnd1-proj1/README.md

 -Camera lens distortion can be fixed by using libraries that correct using a sensor/lens database (such as what is used in photoshop).

+-A noise reduction function from OpenCV could help reducing noise further (Gaussian does a bit of noise reduction by definition).